reenas/VR101/tools-to-build-vr-content.md

 ### Mobile VR

-In 2011, when all the buzz about VR started coming in since the Oculus was announced, there was a general stigma that only people with high-end PCs can experince VR.
+In 2011, when all the buzz about VR started coming in since the Oculus was announced, there was a general stigma that only people with high-end PCs can experience VR.

 But all that changed when Google came out with the Google Cardboard and showed everyone that you already have a VR capable device in your own hands - your Smartphone.
 Mobile phones, even though it may not be able to give you the quality of immersion the PC VR headsets can give you.

-Some of these Mobile VR enablers are shown below :
+Some of these Mobile VR enablers are shown below:

 **Google Cardboard**